tremho/docholiday/README.md

   - multi-line comment has //
   - hbs template is inserting &lt;code&gt; and &lt;p&gt; tags

-- [ ] we should have a sort (true/false) option we can honor
-  in our plugin (default: false == use our intercept)
+- [X] we should have a sort (true/false) option we can honor in our plugin (default: false == use our intercept)
-- [ ] console logs for execute and plugin intercept should be removed
+- [X] console logs for execute and plugin intercept should be removed

-- [ ] Test and document mix-ins

 - [X] Commented SourceReader is failing.
 Out of sync in private functions past GatherCommentMeta -- inside `readCommentBlockForm1` is picking up `clean` and `lns` and treating as properties outside of class -- and whack.

-- [ ] also in SourceReader -- multiline comment for comments property was failing.
-I have since removed it.
+- [X] also in SourceReader -- multiline comment for comments property was failing.

 - [X] create CLI options for